chaofanqw/prompt_injection_survey/README.md

 The manual attack prompt construction process includes the following steps:

 - Users can either utilize the default attack prompt template or modify it to suit their requirements.
-- Upon clicking the ``Generate Attack Prompt'' button, users can preview the newly created attack prompt and the corresponding survey questions imbued with the attack prompt.
+- Upon clicking the "Generate Attack Prompt" button, users can preview the newly created attack prompt and the corresponding survey questions imbued with the attack prompt.
-- By pressing the ``Evaluate Attack Prompt'' button, users can assess the effectiveness of the injection across various evaluation LLMs and rounds, as per their needs.
+- By pressing the "Evaluate Attack Prompt" button, users can assess the effectiveness of the injection across various evaluation LLMs and rounds, as per their needs.
 - Additionally, users can retrieve detailed evaluation information by selecting the accordion button at the bottom, which provides specifics about the corresponding LLM's information, including the LLM data, response time, and response message, among other details.

 ![Software interface of automated attack prompt construction](./figure/Picture3.png)